-When a firefighter dies in the line of duty, the family must adjust to life without their loved one, who often was the primary breadwinner.
-Many grieving spouses are left to care for children without sufficient financial assistance.
-To support their families, they need additional job skills or education.
+When a firefighter dies in the line of duty, the family must adjust to life without their loved one, who often was the primary financial provider.
+Many grieving spouses are left to care for children without adequate financial assistance.
+To support their families, they may need additional job skills or education.
 Children left without a parent need to know they still have a chance to attain their educational dreams.

 In 1992, the U. S. Congress created the National Fallen Firefighters Foundation.
-Our mission is to honor all fallen firefighters and to assist their survivors in rebuilding their lives.
-One way we do this is by offering spouses and children the opportunity to pursue their personal, educational and career goals through the Foundation’s scholarship programs.
+Our mission is to honor all fallen firefighters and to assist their families in rebuilding their lives.
+One way we do this is by offering spouses, partners, and children the opportunity to pursue their personal, educational and career goals through the Foundation’s scholarship programs.

-Since 1997, the Foundation and its partners have awarded 1,060 scholarships totaling over $3,071,942 to spouses, children, and stepchildren of fallen firefighters from over 25 states.
+Since 1997, the Foundation and its partners have awarded 1,546 scholarships totaling $5,269,223 to spouses, life partners, children, and stepchildren of fallen firefighters.
 Fields of study for the recipients have ranged from Accounting to Auto Mechanics, and from Fire Science to Elementary Education.